 If a Cigna PA is denied:

-- Review the denial reason and Cigna Medical Coverage Policy cited
+- Review the denial reason and the clinical criteria cited (Cigna MCG vs. EviCore clinical criteria)

-- File appeal within deadline (180 days commercial, 65 days Medicare)
+- File formal appeal within deadline (180 days commercial, 65 days Medicare Advantage)

-- Use our Cigna Appeal Letter Template for guidance
+- Use our Cigna Appeal Letter Template for the written submission

 For more Cigna resources: